| |

 • Pumpkin Pie Spice – Use as much as you like for that pumpkin spice taste.

-• To serve – I occasionally add some additional frothed milk and a sprinkle of cinnamon.
+• To serve – I occasionally add some additional frothed milk (if you have a milk frother) and a sprinkle of ground cinnamon.

 How to make Homemade Pumpkin Spice Lattes:

-These are quick to make, but do make sure you take time to whisk the mixture well while it heats up.
+These are quick to make but make sure you take time to blend the mixture well before you heat it up.

-2. Measure out ingredients.
-In a small saucepan, combine the brewed coffee, milk, pure maple syrup, vanilla, pumpkin puree, and pumpkin pie spice.
+Blend ingredients.
+In a blender, combine the espresso shots, milk, pure maple syrup, vanilla, pumpkin puree, and pumpkin pie spice.
+Blend until smooth.

-4. Serve.
-Pour hot mixture into mugs, add some additional frothed milk (optional), a sprinkle of cinnamon, and a cinnamon stick.
-DRINK!
+Serve.
+Pour hot mixture into large coffee mugs, add some frothed milk (optional), a sprinkle of cinnamon, and a cinnamon stick.
+Enjoy!

 • I prefer to use espresso in these lattes, but if you don’t have one, just brew some extra strong coffee.
 You can also use cold brew since that’s usually a stronger coffee.